 How to extend your Bluetooth battery life

 Don’t overcharge your headphones.
-They only need a few hours to fully charge, usually 2 to 3 hours but occasionally as low as 45 minutes.
-Don’t charge your headphones for more than you need or for longer than it is necessary.
+They just require a few hours to fully charge, usually 2 to 3 hours but sometimes as little as 45 minutes.
+Don’t charge your headphones for more than you need or for longer than is necessary.
 For example, don’t leave your headphones plugged in overnight.

 Ideally, your electronic devices should be charged between 20% to 80%.
 You can decrease your battery life by letting the charge rise and fall beyond this limit.

 You can turn your Bluetooth device off when not in use.
-While it won’t extend the battery life of your device overall, this will help you with your day-to-day usage.
+While this will not increase the total battery life of your device, it will help you with day-to-day usage.